scikit-learn-contrib/scikit-learn-extra/doc/user_guide.rst

 **Algorithm description:**
-There are several algorithms to compute K-Medoids, though :class:`KMedoids` currently only supports a non-standard version of K-Medoids substantially different from the well-known PAM algorithm.
+There are several algorithms to compute K-Medoids, though :class:`KMedoids` currently only supports K-Medoids solver analogous to K-Means.
+Other frequently used approach is partitioning around medoids (PAM) which is currently not implemented.

 This version works as follows: